deniss87/learning-php-oop-app/README.md

 > ⚠️ **Important:**
 > This project requires a **local web server** (e.g., Apache, Nginx), **PHP**, **MySQL** and **Composer**.

-1. ### 📥 Clone the repository into the directory served by your web server (document root)
+1. ### 📥 Clone the repository into the directory served by your web server
    ```bash
    git clone https://github.com/deniss87/learning-php-oop-app
    cd learning-php-oop-app